[February] [March] [April]

 Haydn Wood writes to the new BBC Director of Music,

 Victor Hely-Hutchinson: 'Over 2½ years ago I submitted to the

 BBC an arrangement for string orchestra of my Phantasy

 Quartet … I was promised a broadcast of the work.
 As I

 did not hear anything further I wrote again during Arthur

 performance.
 This has not materialised so forgive me for now

 appealing to you for your help.
 I should be greatly obliged if

 you would kindly use your influence.'
-Wood will win his case
+Wood will win his case and

-for string orchestra on January 22nd,
+Fantasy-Concerto for string orchestra on January 22nd,

 October 17th, 1924

-Haydn Wood and Dorothy Court, with their pianist Lily Mackenzie, play
+Haydn Wood and Dorothy Court, with their pianist Lily Mackenzie,

-of a four-week contract.
+first day here, of a four-week contract.

 October 20th, 1918